 The Lily Foundation are delighted to have been instrumental in the recent change in UK law to allow the use of a new IVF technique called “Mitochondrial Donation".

 This technique aims to stop the transmission of some types of Mitochondrial Disease from mother to child.

 In its simplest terms, the technique involves replacing the unhealthy mitochondria in a woman who carries the disease, with the healthy mitochondria from a donor woman, during the process of IVF.

 The resulting baby would have all the genetic traits of the mother and father but would also have healthy mitochondria from a donor woman so would be free from disease.
 Kind of like replacing the batteries in a toy - the toy remains exactly the same, it just has the power to work properly.

 On 15th December, 2016, in a historic move, the HFEA gave mitochondrial donation the final approval.
 Clinics can now apply for licences to undertake mitochondrial donation techniques on families at high risk of passing mitochondrial disease to their child.
 NHS England will fund the first treatment trial for women who meet the HFEA criteria, so long as they agree to long term follow up of children after they are born.

-It is expected that the first licence applications will come from Newcastle-upon-tyne NHS Foundation Trust & Newcastle University who have spent over a decade working on this groundbreaking technology.
+Newcastle-upon-tyne NHS Foundation Trust & Newcastle University have spent over a decade working on this groundbreaking technology.